jenwin/Fraud-Risk-Analysis-Visualization/README.md

 Column removed due to the business rule flagging transfer transactions over $200,000.

+10. **Add Flagged Column**

+This column sets the business rule: Transfer accounts with an amount greater than $200,000 and marked as fraudulent (Is Fraudulent = 1) are flagged as high risk.

 ## Final Dataset Sample

 | Time Step (Hour) | Transaction Type | Amount   | Is Fraudulent |